 That’s a big problem to solve, and Yonder knew they needed help.
 “We’re a modern data science company, and we need modern data solutions.
 So we reached out to data.world,” says Taylor.

-The following is an example of one of the many areas Yonder is using data.world to scale.
+The following is an example of one of the many areas Yonder is using the data.world data catalog to scale.

 One of Taylor’s weekly responsibilities was to hand-update a report that powered several core business metrics, including eight public-facing lead generation pages.
 These pages “are some of the most impactful we’ve created,” says Taylor.
 After filling out a contact form, a Yonder sales prospect can see some of the online factions related to a specific industry—a small, enticing window into what data products the company provides for customers at scale daily.